 We are Berkeley injury attorneys, and in injury cases, we work on a contingency fee basis, which means that no legal fees are owed, unless we obtain a recovery on your behalf. the Brod Law Firm represents small businesses in Berkeley and the surrounding area, not large corporations and not insurance companies.
 We take pride in resolving the disputes of our clients in the most effective and efficient manner possible.

 Directions to our San Francisco office from Berkeley are as follows: Take the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.